 3. Fragmented care

-This fragmentation in the field is confusing and burdensome for clients and caregivers alike and puts an undue burden on the patient and their families as they navigate the complexity of conflicting diagnoses and treatment plans, as well as the fickle world of health insurance.
+This fragmentation in the field is confusing and burdensome for clients and caregivers alike and puts an undue burden on the patients and their families as they navigate the complexity of conflicting diagnoses and treatment plans, as well as the fickle world of health insurance.
+This fragmentation directly worsens the mental health crisis and makes recovery more challenging than necessary.

 - Standardized electronic health records are easily shareable between providers, even across different healthcare organizations.